Dred Scott: In detail

 In 1846, having failed to purchase his freedom, Scott filed a freedom suit in St. Louis Circuit Court.
 Missouri precedent, dating to 1824, had held that slaves freed through prolonged residence in a free state or territory, where the law provided for slaves to gain freedom under such conditions, would remain free if returned to Missouri.
 The doctrine was known as "Once free, always free".
 Scott and his wife had resided for two years in free states and free territories, and his eldest daughter had been born on the Mississippi River, between a free state and a free territory.

 Dred Scott was listed as the only plaintiff in the case, but his wife, Harriet, had filed separately and their cases were combined.
 She played a critical role, pushing him to pursue freedom on behalf of their family.
 She was a frequent churchgoer, and in St. Louis, her church pastor (a well-known abolitionist) connected the Scotts to their first lawyer.
 The Scott children were around the age of ten when the case was originally filed.
 The Scotts were worried that their daughters might be sold.

 The Scott v.
 Emerson case was tried by the state in 1847 in the federal-state courthouse in St. Louis.
 Scott's lawyer was originally Francis B. Murdoch and later Charles D. Drake.
 As more than a year elapsed from the time of the initial petition filing until the trial, Drake had moved away from St. Louis during that time.
 Samuel M. Bay tried the case in court.
 The verdict went against Scott, as testimony that established his ownership by Mrs. Emerson was ruled to be hearsay.
 But the judge called for a retrial, which was not held until January 1850.
 This time, direct evidence was introduced that Emerson owned Scott, and the jury ruled in favor of Scott's freedom.
-His family had a taste of freedom.